jackadam1981/ChromeEc/docs/core_runtime.md

-Given the runtime is running on single core CPU, spinlocks would be equivalent to masking interrupts with `interrupt_disable()` spinlocks, but it's strongly discouraged to avoid harming the real-time characterics of the runtime.
+Given the runtime is running on single core CPU, spinlocks would be equivalent to masking interrupts with `interrupt_disable()` spinlocks, but it's strongly discouraged to avoid harming the real-time characteristics of the runtime.

 ## Time